GnuPG, pass and environment variables

 Pass and GnuPG

 First, we need a secure secret store, such as pass.
-It uses the GnuPG to store
+It encrypts the secrets with GnuPG public key, and decrypt the secrets with private key.
+Let’s create a new GnuPG key pair:

 pass git init